Storms flood the Ozarks and strand drivers in Toronto. New York town is devastated by tornado

 Buses and ambulances evacuated 86 people from a nursing home in Yellville, Arkansas, where water rose to about 4 feet (1.2 meters) during flash flooding, Marion County Sheriff Gregg Alexander said.
 A section of a bridge washed out, and a historic courthouse flooded.

-In Flippin, Arkansas, people went door to door to get as many as 40 residents to flee dangerous conditions before floodwaters began to recede, Mayor Heith Hogan said.
+In Flippin, Arkansas, people went door to door to get as many as 40 residents to flee dangerous conditions before floodwaters began to recede.
+At least 30 residents were evacuated from an apartment complex in Greenbrier, 34 miles (55 kilometers) north of Little Rock, state emergency managers said.

 “We’re not griping, because we absolutely needed the rain, but it will take a little while for us to drain out and clean the roadways back up,” the sheriff said.